Completion of Studies

-The defence of the Bachelor's Thesis is conducted by a committee whose chairperson and members are appointed by the Rector.
+The defense of the Master's Thesis is conducted by a committee whose chairperson and members are appointed by the Rector.
 During the defence, a member of the committee may propose a change of evaluation.
 The course of the defence and the announcement of the result are public, but the committee’s course of decision-making and evaluation of the thesis are held at the closed meeting which is not intended for the public.
-Students who fail to defend their Bachelor’s Thesis can enroll in the state exam one more time within the period of two years.
-If a student fails to defend his/her Bachelor’s Thesis on the next date or he/she does not enroll in the exam, he/she will be excluded from the program.
+The student who fails to defend his/her Master’s Thesis can enroll in the state exam one more time within the period of two years.
+If the student fails to defend his/her Master’s Thesis on the next date or he/she does not enroll in the exam, he/she will be excluded from the study program.

-The State Exam in theoretical subjects is one of the conditions for completing Bachelor’s degree programs at AFAD.
+The State Exam in theoretical subjects is one of the requirements for completing master’s degree study programs at AFAD.
 This exam consists of two blocks: 1.
-History of Fine Arts; 2.
-History of Aesthetics.
-A student chooses two questions in a form of drawing lots from the first block which is divided into two parts, and one question from the second block.
-If his/her result is FX from one block of questions, he/she retakes the exam only from the block he/she has failed in, but at this point his/her final result is still FX, as both questions from History of Art are considered one block.
-So if a student fails to answer one of them, he/she has to retake the entire block of art history exam.
-If a student’s result from the State Exam is FX, he or she is allowed to take the exam one more time.
-If a student’s result is repeatedly FX, he/ she is excluded from the study for not meeting requirements of the study program.
+History of the discipline studied; 2.
+Theory of the discipline studied.
+A student chooses one question in a form of drawing lots from each block.
+If the student’s result from the State Exam is FX, he or she is allowed to take the exam one more time.
+If he/she fails to answer the question from one block, his/her final result is FX, but in his/her retake exam the student chooses the questions only from the block he/she has failed in.
+If the student’s result is repeatedly FX, he/ she is excluded from the study for not meeting requirements of the study program.